Micrometer Set Inch/Metric

 Inch and metric versions of a two piece printable micrometer.
 The Inch micrometer has a travel length of 2.5 inches and the metric has a travel length of 30 mm.
 I have included an additional base piece for each one with a slightly longer anvil.
 This should allow you too file down one end to make your micrometer as accurate as possible.
 I have printed both versions and the inch version is generally accurate with in +-3 thousandths.
 The metric version can be really accurate (+-40 microns).

 I strongly recommend printing the calibratable versions of the base piece.
+This version is designed so that you can sand down the clamping point until you get the accurate measurements.
 If you use the standard base piece you may end up with measurements that are offset by 15 thousandths or so.

 EDIT (1/12/16): I re-uploaded the rod piece because I thought the knurling was too deep and was painful to turn.
 It's only a slight change though and you probably don't need to re-download it.